O1dMate/dns-host/README.md

 <br>

 # Issues & TODO
- * IPv6 address validation is not fully done.
- * No TCP server.
+ * No support for DNS over HTTPS.
  * No length enforcement.
 If a large payload is given for a TXT record, or too many IP addresses are returned for an A or AAAA record, the response will be received incorrectly.